Clash of Champions (2020)

-The 2020 Clash of Champions was the fourth and final Clash of Champions professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on September 27, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
+The 2020 Clash of Champions, also promoted as Clash of Champions: Gold Rush, was a professional wrestling event produced by WWE.
+It was the fourth and final Clash of Champions and took place on September 27, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
 An event was planned for 2021, but its September date was instead given to Extreme Rules.
 As per the theme of the event, all championships available to the Raw and SmackDown brands at the time were defended with the exception of the WWE Women's Tag Team Championship, which was originally scheduled to be defended; however, the match was canceled as the champions were not medically cleared to compete.

 The event was originally scheduled to be held on September 20, 2020, at the Prudential Center in Newark, New Jersey, but Governor Phil Murphy canceled all large public gatherings of more than 50 people due to the COVID-19 pandemic.
 With WWE's ThunderDome residency at the Amway Center that began in late August, Clash of Champions was subsequently relocated to this venue and pushed back to September 27.